BomberFish/IOKitBrowser/README.md

 ## Check Battery Cycle Count

-Root > N61AP > AppleARMPE > charger > AppleARMPMUCharger
+Root > NxxxAP > AppleARMPE > charger > AppleARMPMUCharger

 Scroll to CycleCount.

 ## Warning!
-Do not use for App submissions.
+Do not try to submit this to the App Store!
 You will be rejected.

 ## Disclaimer
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,